 Husky Innovate can help facilitate team formation in order to match people with different experiences onto teams.
 For more information on team formation, please contact Mary Raber (firstname.lastname@example.org).

-Mary Raber is the Assistant Dean of Academic Programs for the Pavlis Honors College, the Director of the Global Leadership Program, and a Co-director of Husky Innovate.
+Mary Raber is the Director of the Global Leadership Program, and a Co-director of Husky Innovate.
 Mary specializes in engineering education research, leadership development, program management, and the process of product development.
 She is a teaching team member and a faculty champion for the Stanford d.School University Innovation Fellows program at Michigan Tech.
 She is the PI for the I-Corps Site Program.

 Jim Baker is the Executive Director of Innovation and Commercialization, as well as the Co-director of Husky Innovate.
 Jim has been the co-founder of a biotechnology company and a UP-based manufacturing company as well as an adviser, director, or mentor of numerous startup companies.
 Specializations include intellectual property, technology licensing, corporate research, and start-up business development.